-- Q Does this household have the following? - C. State if the household has Internet, Cable/Satellite, Air-condition and House Insurance.
+- Q Does this household have the following? - C. State if the household has Internet, Cable/Satellite, Internet TV, Air-condition and House Structure Insurance.
 For the internet, hotspots or unlicensed connections are not included.
-Housing insurance refers to building and/or contents insurance.
+Housing structure insurance refers to building insurance only and doesn't include contents insurance.